In the middle of winter, the idea of fresh, juicy strawberries might get your mouth watering.

 Propagation (free plants!)

-As I’m writing this blog, I still have a few strawberry runners for sale in the store.
+Every autumn, I sell runners in packs of 10.
 These are baby plants sent out by the parent plants during summer and autumn.